justjim1220/MMM-DigitalAlarmClock/README.md

 ## Acknowledgements:

-@MichMich for the default clock module from which this was started
+@MichMich for the default clock module from which this was started<br>
-@fewieden for his MMM-AlarmClock module from which was added to the default clock module
+@fewieden for his MMM-AlarmClock module from which was added to the default clock module<br>
-@wesdsturdevant for his help with some of the code issues I ran into a few times
+@wesdsturdevant for his help with some of the code issues I ran into a few times<br>